ARa2of/Behind-the-Meter-BESS-Management-Strategies-/README.md

 ![Picture1](https://user-images.githubusercontent.com/69669859/97017890-5ef5e780-1546-11eb-9ec9-2bbfa502331a.jpg)

-This repository contains a tool of three different power management strategies for the domestic residential batteries - October 2020 .
+This repository contains a tool of three different power management strategies for the domestic residential batteries - Created October 2020 .

 This tool can be used to generate the power dispatch of residential batteries (with any specifications) to minimize the household's electricity bill for any time series data (single day to multiple years) with any temporal resolution.

 The outputs of the RBMT are:
 1. The net household demand with and without the battery.
-2. Electricity bill with and without the battery.
+2. Electricity bill with and without the battery or the PV.
 3. Battery power dispatch.
 4. Battery state of charge.
 5. Battery degradation.
 6. Household’s voltage.
 7. Household’s losses.
+8. PV self-consumption
+9. Self-sufficiency
+10. Exported energy
+11. Curtailed energy

 Please check the RBMTGuide.pdf file for more details and guidance on how to use the code.